Prag8855/aab/content/guides/haftpflichtversicherung.md

 I recommend liability insurance that covers lost keys.
 [Replacing a lost key](/guides/lost-keys) can be very expensive.
 The landlord could make you pay to [replace all the locks in the building](/guides/lost-keys#do-i-need-to-pay-to-replace-the-locks).
 Most insurers cover lost keys, including [Feather](/out/feather-haftpflicht) and [Getsafe](/out/getsafe-haftpflicht).

-If you often rent vehicles, you can pay around €1/month more to cover rented vehicles.
-This covers the car rental company's deductible if you damage the car.

 ### Don't wait

 Get liability insurance before you need it.
 You can't get it *after* you have a problem.
 For example, if you get liability insurance just before you [move out](/guides/moving-out), it might not cover the things you already broke in the apartment.